 What Are Some of Our Publications?

-GTW serves as researcher and translator of an array of globalization issues for other NGOs, the press, policy-makers and the public.
+GTW serves as researcher and translator of an array of globalization issues for other organizations, the press, policy-makers and the public.
 We continually create, update and distribute materials ranging from lengthy, footnoted books and reports to fact sheets and talking points on a multiplicity of topics.
 In each section of our website, you will find a diverse set of materials that provide information for different audiences.
-This includes fact sheets and talking points on current campaigns, charts of how each member of Congress voted on each major trade vote since 1991, tables summarizing the outcomes of NAFTA, CAFTA, FTA and WTO cases, lengthy footnoted memos so you can dig deeper, copies of actual trade pact texts with annotation to make them user friendly and guides, such as our Pocket Trade Lawyer (available in numerous languages), key to reading a GATS schedule and more.
-The goal of our website if to make accessible and understandable sometimes complicated or publicly unavailable information about trade and globalization and how it affects each of our daily lives.
+This includes fact sheets and talking points on current campaigns, charts of how each member of Congress voted on each major trade vote since 1991, tables summarizing the outcomes of NAFTA, CAFTA, FTA and WTO cases, lengthy footnoted memos so you can dig deeper, copies of actual trade pact texts with annotation to make them user friendly and guides, such as our Pocket Trade Lawyer (available in numerous languages), and an on-line key to reading a GATS schedule and more.
+The goal of our website is to make accessible and understandable sometimes complicated or publicly unavailable information about trade and globalization and how it affects each of our daily lives.
 Do you need more information?
 Contact us on firstname.lastname@example.org.